cryptoadvance/specter-desktop/docs/faq.md

 Run it with the
  command `python3 -m cryptoadvance.specter server` - then it will use python3

+## *I created an existing wallets but even after rescanning, specter couldn't find any funds?*

+Make sure you're using the right type of wallet.
+There are "Nested Segwit" and "Native segwit".
+Make sure to choose the right one.
+Also, it's relevant whether you're watching enough addresses.
+By default only 20 addresses are watched.
+Maybe your wallet needs more so increase them in the settings-menu of the wallet.
+If you're running a pruned node, it's not possible to scan for the entire transaction history without doing a full re-download of the blockchain (IBD).
+Alternatively, we also support scanning for only the existing wallet balance (UTXO) which is very quick and supports both full and pruned nodes.
+However, for pruned nodes to support this feature, we must query some external data from an outside source (such as a block explorer, configurable by the user).
+This does not constitute a security risk, as the validity of the data can be verified against the hash existing on the pruned node itself, but can be a potential privacy risk, although it's possible to get the data over Tor to reduce the potential privacy leak.
+Yet, we still strongly recommend using a non-pruned-node (if possible) when dealing with older wallets.

 ## *How to delete a wallet using a remote full node?*